ggades/autoridade-video-webapp/README.md

 # Autoridade Fitness Hub

-A small application that fetch and show all YouTube videos from Autoridade Fitness channel.
+A small application that fetch and show all YouTube videos from Autoridade Fitness channel*.

 https://ggades.github.io/autoridade-video-webapp/

+<sup>***_Due to API errors/permissions to get videos from Autoridade Fitness, the default channel set in the source is PewDiePie._**</sup>

 ##